 One of the questions I get the most is what goes in my morning smoothie and what’s the best way to start the day for children.
 I’m a busy mum, we certainly don’t have time for fancy buckwheat pancakes or beetroot waffles every day!
 But it is so important to me that my kids start their day with as many nutrients as possible, especially as Braxton’s sensory aversion to food means he doesn’t get enough nutrients throughout the rest of the day.
-The best way to start the day is actually with protein, not a bunch of carbs that make blood sugar levels spike, contrary to popular opinion that Weetabix (full of sugar and made with gluten) is the best way to start children’s days.
+The best way to start the day is actually with protein, not, as previously thought, carbs that make blood sugar levels spike, or sugary cereals that add little nutritional value.

 I find the best way to start our day, every single day, is with a superfood smoothie.
 This way not only can I add a heap of plant-based or animal protein, I can also get as many nutrients in there – and hidden! – as possible.